kaldi-asr/kaldi/egs/fame/README.txt

 E. Yılmaz, J. Dijkstra, H. Van de Velde, F. Kampstra, J. Algra, H. van den Heuvel and D. van Leeuwen, "Longitudinal Speaker Clustering and Verification Corpus with Code-switching Frisian-Dutch Speech," in Proc.
 INTERSPEECH, pp. 37-41 Stockholm, Sweden, August 2017.

 Please check http://www.ru.nl/clst/datasets/ to get the FAME!
 Speech Corpus.
+The ASR scripts are in ./s5.
+The GMM-UBM and DNN-UBM SV scripts are in ./v1 and ./v2 respectively.